DiggingNebula8/shader-art/Artworks/Ocean/CAMERA_SYSTEM.md

 Calculates field of view in radians from focal length and sensor size.

 ### `calculateCircleOfConfusion(Camera cam, float distance)`
 Calculates circle of confusion radius for depth of field calculations.
+The function implements the correct physical relationship where **larger f-stop values (smaller aperture) produce less blur** (more depth of field), matching real-world camera behavior.

 ## Examples